peptides_direct

 Gastric pentadecapeptide (15 amino acids) known for exceptional tissue repair properties.
 Promotes wound healing, angiogenesis, and cytoprotection across tendons, muscles, gut, and nerves.
 Over 30 years of preclinical research.

-Restraint is also appropriate for inflammation-related and dermatological claims.
-There are preclinical indications that Tbeta4-related signaling pathways influence cell migration and resolution of inflammation.
-For TB-500 itself, the reliable literature is substantially thinner.
-The same applies to claims about hair follicles or stem cell activation: the better-known data refer primarily to Tbeta4 or genetic models, not clearly to TB-500 as an isolated fragment.
+Restraint is also appropriate for inflammation-related and dermatological claims, here on grounds of evidence strength rather than molecular identity.
+There are preclinical indications that Tbeta4 signaling influences cell migration and resolution of inflammation, but robust human data are thin.
+The same applies to claims about hair follicles or stem cell activation: much of the supporting work is preclinical or based on genetic models, so these should be read as hypotheses awaiting stronger confirmation.

 Limitations of the TB-500 Evidence

-The TB-500 evidence base is overall thin and frequently conflated with Tbeta4 findings.
-Claims about cardiac regeneration, hair growth, or broad systemic repair should therefore be classified as hypotheses from related preclinical literature, not as verified properties of TB-500.
+The supplied TB-500 is full-length Tbeta4, so the Tbeta4 findings apply directly, but that evidence base is itself overall thin and animal-heavy.
+Claims about cardiac regeneration, hair growth, or broad systemic repair should therefore be classified as hypotheses from predominantly preclinical literature, not as verified properties.

 TB-500regeneration